shubhangi0001/shubhangi0001/README.md

 # 💫 About me:

-4th-year Computer Science and Engineering student at Indus University with a deep passion for Data Science, AI/ML, and Development.
-A problem-solver at heart, I thrive on the challenges each line of code presents and am always eager to dive into new technologies.
+I am a final-year Computer Science and Engineering student at Indus University with a deep passion for Data Science, AI/ML, and Development.
+As a problem-solver at heart, I thrive on the challenges presented by each line of code and am always eager to explore new technologies.

 Beyond the screen, you'll find me savoring a cup of coffee or immersed in fiction and non-fiction books.
 I also enjoy expressing my creativity through art and canvases, exploring worlds of imagination.
-An adventurous spirit, I love to travel and am a big-time foodie.
-Striving for balance, I juggle code commits and creative pursuits, one step at a time.

-Guide with the Rajya Puraskar award from former Governor of Gujarat, Shri Om Prakash Kohli.

 Let's connect, share insights, and embark on this exciting journey of tech and personal growth together!